asonganyi/blockoptions/whitepaper/whitepaper.md

 *3.1 How the traditional binary options brokers works*
 -------------
 The traditional binary options platform also known as the only brokers trade against traders.
 Traders register/login to system, funding with fiat money via credit card/PayPal/Wire transfer to broker’s account, get account credited after broker’s auditing.
 Trading and rewarding by broker’s server side, the price feed also provided by broker’s server side.
-And how much and when get your withdraw also processed by brokers.
-It can’t be a provably fair game as brokers makes money while traders lost.
+And how much and when you get your withdraw is also processed by brokers.
+It can’t be a provably fair game as brokers makes money while traders loss.

 ![enter image description here](http://i.imgur.com/T4UKlrY.jpg)